GammaTauAI/opentau/milestone2.md

     -c, --cache <CACHE>
             The Redis URL for the cache
         --disable-rate-limit
             Whether or not to prevent rate limits.
-You may want to set this to false if You are using your own model.
-By default, we try to prevent rate limits, by using this flag you can disable this behavior
-    -e, --endpoint <ENDPOINT>
+You may want to set this to false if you are using your own model.
+By default, we try to prevent rate limits, by using this flag you can disable this behavior -e, --endpoint <ENDPOINT>
             The url of the codex endpoint [default: https://api.openai.com/v1/edits] -f, --file <FILE>